 Title IV school code: 009841

 Loans are a form of financial aid that must be repaid.
-A minimum of half-time enrollment status is required for disbursement.
+A minimum of half-time (six credit hours) of degree applicable enrollment is required for disbursement.

 The University of North Florida encourages students to borrow only what is necessary to cover their cost of attendance for the academic period.
 There is no penalty for accepting a partial loan amount.
 Information regarding every student's federal loans will be submitted to the National Student Loan Data System (NSLDS) and will be accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.
 Students can review their Federal Loan History on the National Student Loan Data System (NSLDS) to monitor their progression toward the aggregate loan limit.

 The University of North Florida participates in the William D. Ford Federal Direct Loan Program.
 Loans originated through UNF will be disbursed directly by the federal government to the University.
 The Direct Loan Program offers an easier and more efficient process for our borrowers and, in some cases, it may cost less.
 Private Loans may be borrowed through the lender of a student's choice.Every step of the loan process must be completed at least two weeks before the end of the enrollment period to ensure necessary processing time.
 Students may direct questions to One-Stop Student Services.

 For more Direct Loan information visit:

 Federal Direct student loans are low interest education loans disbursed directly by the Federal Government.
 These are the most common student loans for funding undergraduate and graduate education.
 Every step of the loan process must be completed at least two weeks before the end of the enrollment period to ensure necessary processing time.